Branstetter History, Family Crest & Coats of Arms

 The surname Branstetter was first found in Saxony, where the name Bunst was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their quest for power.

-Important Dates for the Branstetter family
+Early History of the Branstetter family

 This web page shows only a small excerpt of our Branstetter research.
 Another 72 words (5 lines of text) covering the years 178 and 1785 are included under the topic Early Branstetter History in all our PDF Extended History products and printed products wherever possible.